 - We like to resolve problems as swiftly as possible so once all the facts have been established, you can rest assured we will be doing whatever necessary to find a solution.
 If we don't know the answer to something, we are very well-placed to find out or refer you to the right place.

 What do my mentors expect from me?

-- Please make yourself aware of the Residence Conditions or at the very least, read the summary in the Halls' information booklet.
+- Please make yourself aware of the Occupancy Contract or at the very least, read the summary in the Halls' information booklet.
 We will not accept "I didn't know….." as an excuse when things go wrong.